 – we’ll be updating our jobs list soon

 Naturally there is a cost associated with administering and delivering a corporate volunteering day, so we ask for those companies volunteering with us to make a voluntary donation to Restore.
 This helps to cover our costs of organising the placement.
 We also greatly appreciate any fundraising activities organisations might go on to do on our behalf!
-Please contact Maya and Louise at firstname.lastname@example.org for further information.
+Please contact our volunteering team at firstname.lastname@example.org for further information.

 Please find an outline of the day and some key information about your volunteering here